jm379/blog/README.md

 This a repository for a [blog](https://blog.jmonka.xyz).

-It uses Caddy with built in templates to serve Markdown files.
+It uses Caddy with built-in templates to serve Markdown files.